UBC-InfoVis/UBC-InfoVis.github.io/README.md

 1. First, clone the repo: `git clone https://github.com/UBC-InfoVis/UBC-InfoVis.github.io.git`
 2. If you already have a copy of the repo, go to the main branch and then pull any new changes: `git checkout main`, `git pull`
 3. Check out a new branch to make your changes on: `git checkout -b <branch name>`
+    - By including `-b`, this command creates a new branch with the name you specified.
+If you already have a branch that you want to work on, check that out with `git checkout <branch name>`.
+You may want to pull changes from the main branch if you haven't updated the branch in a while.
+To do this, fetch any new changes `git fetch origin`, check out your branch `git checkout <branch name>`, and merge in changes from main `git merge origin/main`.
     - For this repo, use the following branch naming style: `<name>/<change>` where `<name>` is your name (just first name is fine) and `<change>` is a 2-4 word, dash-connected description of the change you are making.
 A change from Mara to update the styling of the People page might be made on a branch called `mara/prettify-people-page`.
 4. Make your changes.
 You will likely want an IDE for this, and ideally you should test that nothing is broken and that your changes look as you expect by following the Local Testing steps above.
 5. Check that your changes are saved: `git status` to see that the files are marked as modified, if necessary use `git diff <optional file name>` to see specifically what has been modified.